VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 * The different types and quotas of seats available at the conference.

-Additionally, the business customer can control the visibility of the conference on the public web-site by either publishing or un-publishing the conference.
+Additionally, the business customer can control the visibility of the conference on the public website by either publishing or un-publishing the conference.

-The business customer can use the conference management web-site to view a list of orders and attendees.
+The business customer can use the conference management website to view a list of orders and attendees.

 ## The Payments Bounded Context